ozgelifcesur/Data-visualization/Assignment-Interractive-Barchart/ReadMe.md

 I created this figure as an assignement in Applied Plotting, Charting & Data Representation in Python course at Coursera.
 I learned Python package matplotlib through this course.
-It is very small project but it was a good practice in creating interrative charts with matplotlib.
+It is very small project but it was a good practice in creating interactive charts with matplotlib.
 You can find different visualizations of the chart in jupyter notebook and also as png files named as 'y4000.png', 'ygreater40000.png', 'yless40000.png'.

 Through this assignment I tried to construct an interactive bar graph which allows the user to click on the y axis to set the value of interest.